 Exclusive joint interview with Atsuko Okatsuka and Ryan Harper Gray

-With her HBO special debut, The Intruder, hitting screens on 10 December, the standup comic and TikTok trendsetter is joined by her husband to discuss their unconventional upbringings, that home invasion and creating comedy to make sense of out chaos
+The standup comic behind HBO special debut, The Intruder, is joined by husband Ryan Harper Gray to discuss their unconventional upbringings, that home invasion and creating comedy out of chaos

 His identity was never verified.
 He was a white guy, wearing a cap and a mask, and he was right there in the backyard.
 Although when challenged he claimed to be “trying to get to a neighbour’s house”, he soon became aggressive – and a day-long physical confrontation began.

 The isolated Silver Lake hillside house in Los Angeles where comedian-actor-writer Atsuko Okatsuka and her actor-artist-producer husband, Ryan Harper Gray, live is located on Waverly Drive – a winding street notorious for its own Manson Family attack in the late 1960s.
 Known for its panoramic views of The Valley, and the distant ridges of the San Gabriel Mountains, the street remains as isolated today as it was when Charles Manson’s hit squads roamed the city by night.
 Up here, the one thing never close at hand is help.

 Atsuko’s new HBO comedy show, The Intruder, takes its name from the moment during the pandemic that Atsuko and Ryan fought off the man in the cap, Home Alone-style, as he tried to break into their house three times over the course of a single day.
 With police nowhere to be seen, the two finally fled their home and checked into a hotel.
 The following day, they returned, strung lights over the exterior of the house and started a neighbourhood watch scheme.
 In the special, she peels back the layers of her upbringing.